-7.3.9 This seems a proportionate and pragmatic approach and the reduction in trips is at a level which should be achievable in the future in the context of the modelling.
-A comparison of the car trips by distance within the model for Brentwood are shown in Table 7-5 and 7-6 for the AM and PM Peak respectively.
+7.3.10 This seems a proportionate and pragmatic approach and the reduction in trips is at a level which should be achievable in the future in the context of the modelling.
+It is recognised that Brentwood has a high car ownership, hence the use of reduced factors.
+A comparison of the car trips by distance within the model for Brentwood are shown in Table 7-6 and 7-7 for the AM and PM Peak respectively.